kensho-technologies/graphql-compiler/docs/source/core_specification/schema_types.rst

 ------------------

 In this section we'll go over how query directives are defined.
-For information on the available query directives and their semantics see :doc:`Query Directives <query_directives>`.
+For information on the available query directives and their semantics see :doc:`query directives <query_directives>`.

 Let's look at the :code:`@output` directive:

 .. code::

    directive @output(out_name: String!) on FIELD

 - :code:`@output` defines the directive name.
 - :code:`out_name: String!` is a *GraphQL Argument*.
 The :code:`!` indicates that the string :code:`out_name` argument must not be null.
--   :code:`on FIELD` defines where the locations where the query can be included.
-This query can be included on any field.
+- :code:`on FIELD` defines where the directive can be located.
+According to the definition, this directive can only be located next to fields.
+The compiler might have additional restrictions for where a query can be located.
+See :doc:`query directives <query_directives>` for more info.

 Query Operation
 ---------------